jason137/gads_26/lec02_unix/unix2.md

 ## 2. looking more closely

 Now we know something about our dataset, namely its size & shape and what kind of data it contains.
-Next let's dig deeper to see what the data is actually telling us.
+Next let's dig deeper to see what the data is actuallyG telling us.

 Take another look at the first few records: